alirezaghafari/high-frequency-geo-app/README.md

   Home and Icon
 </p>

 &nbsp;&nbsp;&nbsp;&nbsp;Myapp is a Swift-based application designed to address the challenge of low geographic data collection rates on iphones.
 Typically, the geographic data collection rate for iPhones is approximately 1 Hz.
 This means that even if positional data is collected multiple times per second, it remains identical within each second and is only updated after a full second.
-This limitation can impact the accuracy of road line registration processes.
+This limitation can impact the accuracy.

 ## Purpose